Munawwar/flowjs/README.md

 ##### How the example works:

 Step 1:
-You are given a fl object that has an internal counter and should be used to set the number of async resources/callbacks that needs to be managed.
-(which is two, in Task 3 above).
+You are given a fl object that has an internal counter and should be used to set the number of async resources/callbacks that needs to be managed (which is two, in Task 2 above).

 Step 2:
-Use the same fl instance to decrement the internal counter within the callbacks using the tick() method.
+Use the same fl instance to decrement the internal counter (within the task) using the tick() method.
 Also pass the results/errors through tick() so that the next task in the list gets them as it's input.
-Once counter hits zero, flow.js executes the next task in the list (which is "Task 4" in the example above).
+Once counter hits zero, flow.js automatically executes the next task in the list (which is "Task 2" in the example above).

 Step 3:
-In "Task 4" function, the results and errors which we got from the previous task is displayed.
+In "Task 3", the results and errors which we got from the previous task is displayed.

 ##### Documentation